pollygon-dev/bubbles-os/README.md

 ## Credits 🫧

 You do not need to credit me!
-Take it, rename it, and change whatever you like.

 Please do keep the Credits window though, or the links from it somewhere on your site.
 Bubbles was made possible with these assets :)